yimingweng/genome_assembling_of_gelechiid_moths/note.md

   theme(panel.border = element_blank(), panel.grid.major = element_blank(),
                        panel.grid.minor = element_blank(), axis.line = element_line(colour = "black"))
 ```

-    - Here is the result, there is a very small contig likely to be from a plant
+- Here is the result, there is a very small contig likely to be from a plant.
+I think it needs to be removed from the genome assembly.
 <img src="https://github.com/yimingweng/Kely_genome_project/blob/main/blobplot/Kely_purge_blobplot.jpeg?raw=true?raw=true">